-Parkinson's disease (PD) is pathologically characterized by neuronal loss and the presence of Lewy bodies (LBs) in the substantia nigra [1] and other subcortical nuclei [2].
+Parkinson's disease (PD) is pathologically characterized by neuronal loss and the presence of Lewy bodies (LBs) in the substantial nigra [1] and other subcortical nuclei [2].
 The main component of LBs is α -synuclein [3], which was discovered after a mutation in its gene (SNCA) was found in a large kindred with familial PD [4].
 In addition to gene multiplication, there are several missense mutations in SNCA that cause PD.
-The best characterized are A30P, A46K and A53T, but several new mutations have also been reported [5-7].
+The best characterized are p.A30P, p.A46K and p.A53T, but several new mutations have also been reported [5-7].

 Microtubule-associated protein tau, the major component of neurofibrillary tangles (NFT), has also been suggested to be a component of LBs.
-Presence of tau in LBs has been reported in immunohistochemical and electron microscopic studies [8-10].
+Presence of the number of LBs has been reported in immunohistochemical and electron microscopic studies [8-10].
 Since tau pathology is frequent in aging, it is difficult to interpret tau pathology found concurrently in late-onset PD.
 In contrast, early-onset familial PD due to mutations or triplications in SNCA should be largely free of age-related tau pathology and offers an opportunity to explore the role of tau in PD.